microchip-pic-avr-examples/pic18f16q20-i3c-multi-protocol-translator-mplab-mcc/README.md

 ## Pin Connection Table

 **Note:** The SCL and SDA pins of I3C (I3C2) are powered by VDDIO3 pins.
-In the current firmware, Configuration Byte 7 is configured such that VDDIO3 is in the low-voltage operating range of 0.95V-1.62V.
+In the current firmware, Configuration Byte 7 is configured in such a way that VDDIO3 is in the low-voltage operating range of 0.95V-1.62V.

 |Microcontroller Pin| Description |
 |:------------------:|:------:|